cliffordp/podio-webforms/readme.txt

 It's a simple shortcode plugin with no network admin level settings.
 Works fine as a regular plugin within Multisite.

-= What's on the Wish List? =

-Unfortunately, I couldn't get the forms to render using WP's enqueue script code.
-Not sure why.
-Feel free to edit the code to try to get that to work and let me know if you do.
-I'd like to get that working, if possible.
-The footer is English-only as-is.
-Feel free to contribute there too.

 = How can I give back? =

 No need.
 Just enjoy.
 If you don't have a Podio account yet, I'd appreciate you signing up for your free or paid account via my referral link: https://podio.com/r/enlaREvfxo9M-sl8uX4EtA

 == Screenshots ==

 1. 1) From within your Podio app, go to the app's settings and click "Webform"
 2. 2) Make sure your domains are whitelisted
 3. 3) Find your AppID and FormID (if you don't need advanced customization, skip to screenshot #7)